mathigon/textbooks/polygons-and-polyhedra/content.md

     p.caption Polygonal role-playing dice

 ::: column.grow
-Because of their symmetry, Platonic solids are often used to create dice.
-Every side has the probability of landing facing up, so the dice are always fair.
+Platonic solids are also used to create __dice__. because of their summetry, every side has the [probability](gloss:probability) of landing facing up – so the dice are fair.

-The Truncated Icosahedron is probably the most famous polyhedron in the world: it is the shape of the football.
+The [Truncated Icosahedron](gloss:truncated-icosahedron) is probably the most famous polyhedron in the world: it is the shape of the football.
 :::

+---
+> id: nets

+## Nets and Cross Sections

+Our entire world is 3-dimensional – but it is often much easier to draw or visualise flat, 2-dimensional objects.
+And there are a few different ways to view 3-dimensional polyhedra in a 2-dimensional way.

+    //- x-folding(shape="Tetrahedron" size=400)
+    //- x-folding(shape="Cube" size=400)
+    //- x-folding(shape="Octahedron" size=400)
+    //- x-folding(shape="Dodecahedron" size=400)
+    //- x-folding(shape="Icosahedron" size=400)

+{.todo} COMING SOON!

+    //- Which of these nets makes a cube
+    //- Match the net to the object
+    //- Drawing Nets

+---
+> id: cross-sections

+### Cross-Sections

+{.todo} COMING SOON!

+    //- Describe the cross section formed by the intersection of the plane and the solid.

+    //- A cross-section is the intersection of a plane with a solid.
+    //- Another way to represent a three-dimensional figure in a two dimensional plane
+    //- is to use a net.
+A net is an unfolded, flat representation of the sides of a
+    //- three-dimensional shape.

+    //- rotate a cube to make a hexagonal cross-section